Remember the time in PC gaming when factors such as polygon counts and textures were the next big thing?

 However, things have changed a lot as graphics cards are also becoming increasingly more powerful, and are slowly supporting their own technologies that help them perform better, and give the same results, if not better.

 So, the last question anyone could ask here is what type of ambient occlusion is the best one there is.
-Well, like I have said it before, if you have an AMD card, then you should go for ambient occlusions that have been developed by AMD, and if you have a Nvidia card then you should opt for their developments.
+Well, like I have said it before if you have an AMD card, then you should go for ambient occlusions that have been developed by AMD, and if you have an Nvidia card then you should opt for their developments.

 After all, Nvidia recently announced ray tracing for the Volta series GPUs, so we can only say that the sky is the limit, and for all the right reasons.